jeremycline/btfm/README.md

 ### Building

-If building from source, install make, autotools, libopus headers, libsqlite headers, libsodium headers, and the openssl headers.
+If building from source, install make, autotools, libopus headers, gstreamer headers, libsodium headers, and the openssl headers.

 ### Usage

 Add clips and phrases with the ``btfm clip`` sub-commands:

 ```
-BTFM_CONFIG=/var/lib/btfm/btfm.toml btfm add "they found me" "I don't know how, but they found me..." run-for-it-marty.mp3
+btfm clip add --phrase "they found me" "I don't know how, but they found me..." run-for-it-marty.mp3
 ```

 See ``btfm clip --help`` for available sub-commands and options.

-Start the bot with ``btfm run``.
-See the systemd unit above for details.```
+Start the bot with ``btfm-server run``.
+See the systemd unit above for details.

-See ``btfm run --help`` for command line arguments and documentation.
+See ``btfm-server run --help`` for command line arguments and documentation.
 To obtain the guild and channel ID, go to your Discord User Settings -> Appearance, and enable Developer Mode.
 You can then right-click on the server for and select "Copy ID" for the guild ID, and then right-click the voice